First Place (band)

-First Place is a Japanese pop band under the Being Inc. label.
+First Place is a Japanese pop boy band, who made debut in 2018 with the single Sadame under the Being Inc. label.
+The song served as a theme song to the anime television series Detective Conan.
+Two members left the band in the years 2020–2021.
+In 2021, same their contract of the Being has ended.
+In 2022, they have resumed their activities as independent band.

 History

 The formation of band has started in 2014 with members Kento and Taihei as a unit.
-In 2015 Ryoma and in 2017 Kaito jointed in the band.
-For the four years they have been active as an live street artist.
+In 2015, Ryoma and in 2017 Kaito jointed in the band.
+For the four years they have been active as a live street artist.
 In May, Kaito played main role in the musical Yume de Aima.
 In August 2018, they've made major debut with single Sadame which served as an ending theme for Anime television series Detective Conan under Being Inc. label.
 The album debuted at number 8 on the Oricon Weekly Single Chart and charted for 11 weeks.

 In November 2018, they've held one-man live in AiiA Theater.
+On the same month, they've released second single Snow Light.
 In June 2019 they will release their first mini album L.D.
 Love with seven recorded tracks, including their debut single.
 Kaito provided lyrics for album track L.D.Love.

-On 13 November 2019 is scheduled to release their second single Snow Light.
+In 2020, KAITO has left the band and start started his solo career as a lyricist, composer under full name Kaito Okuzaki (奥﨑海斗) signed under the B Zone.